 If contacting the campus personnel is not providing a solution to the problem, the parent(s) should contact the Special Education office and discuss the concern that is occurring on campus and the individual will direct them to the appropriate staff member to discuss their concern.
 The special education office may be reached at (281) 396-2630.

-If the special education contact that is provided to you is not able to assist with a solution, the parent(s) should contact the Special Education office to speak with the Special Education Director of Programming at (281) 396-2077 or the Special Education Director of Compliance at (281) 396-2647.
+If the special education contact that is provided to you is not able to assist with a solution, the parent(s) should contact the Special Education office to speak with the Special Education Director for Instructional Supports & Services at (281) 396-2077 or the Special Education Director for Evaluations & Specialized Programs at (281) 396-2647.

 - If all efforts to reach a solution with the district are unsuccessful, the parent(s) or other interested party can file a complaint with the Texas Education Agency.